maekitalo/tntnet-homepage/htdocs/faq.markdown

 ### How many developers tntnet has?

-Almost all of tntnet was developed by a single person - Tommi M&auml;kitalo.
+Almost all of tntnet was developed by a single person - Tommi Mäkitalo.

 Normally you should really think if you really want to trust a application written and maintained by a single person.